 As we move forward into 2019, brands are starting to look at other effective ways to establish their presence within their industry.
-They are now becoming Google Trusted Stores, which allow them to increase their search rankings while boosting the customer’s sense of security.
+They are now becoming Google Trusted Stores, and using an SEO Agency to increase their search rankings while boosting the customer’s sense of security.
 This is a trend which looks set to continue and develop over the coming year.

 What key conclusions can we draw from this?

 - When businesses recognise they have a need which needs to be fulfilled, they begin to gather information to help them make a purchasing decision.

 - They may look at physical media like adverts, flyers or articles.

 - Alternatively, and increasingly, they will turn to the internet to find relevant information.